-The Office of Quality and Population Health strongly believes in the principle of data transparency, and uses data to drive informed decisions.
-Several quality data and analytic products are produced to help focus and drive quality improvement within the Department of Medical Assistance Services (DMAS).
+The Office of Quality and Population Health strongly believes in the principle of data transparency and the use of data to drive informed decisions.
+Several quality data and analytic products are produced to help focus and drive quality improvement within the Department of Medical Assistance Services (DMAS):

-DMAS has conducted several focused studies providing quantitative information about prenatal care and associated birth outcomes among women with births paid by Title XIX or Title XXI, which include the Medicaid, Family Access to Medical Insurance Security (FAMIS), and FAMIS MOMS programs.
+DMAS has worked with Health Services Advisory Group, Inc. (HSAG) since the state fiscal year 2015-2016 to complete an annual focus study that includes measurable information about prenatal care and linked birth outcomes among women with births paid by Title XIX or Title XXI.
+Title XIX or Title XXI includes Medicaid, Family Access to Medical Insurance Security (FAMIS), FAMIS MOMS, FAMIS Prenatal Coverage, Medicaid Expansion, and Low-Income Families with Children (LIFC) programs.

 Dental Utilization in Pregnant Women Study

-The DMAS contracts with its External Quality Review Organization to conduct studies of dental utilization among pregnant women.
-The studies assess dental utilization among pregnant women in Virginia’s Medicaid and FAMIS MOMS programs.
-More information on DMAS’s Dental Services program can be found here.
+DMAS works with its External Quality Review Organization (EQRO) to complete a study of dental service utilization among pregnant women.
+The study evaluates dental use and birth outcomes among pregnant women in Virginia’s Medicaid and FAMIS MOMS programs.